Please read this webpage in its entirety.

 Set 1/PNM Video Guidance

-Set 1 videos (also called PNM Videos) are a short video introducing oneself to the chapters helping them to get to know each PNM a little bit better.
-With the removal of interactive Set 1 events, we introduced Set 1 videos for both chapter and PNMs.
+Set 1 videos (also called PNM Videos) are short videos introducing oneself to the chapters to help them get to know you better.

 PNMs will get to watch each chapter’s video and make their selections based on what is shared in those videos.
-Chapter’s will watch all of the PNM videos and review the questions answered on the registration form to make their selections.
+Chapters will watch all of the PNM videos and review the questions answered on the registration form to make their selections.
 Because of their high importance, PNM videos are mandatory.
 Videos do not have to be completed when you complete your Campus Director registration, however they must be uploaded by August 11th at 11:59pm.
-If you have concerns about making a video please reach out to firstname.lastname@example.org
+If you have concerns about making a video, please reach out to firstname.lastname@example.org

-There are in-depth guidelines that can be found here.
-The due date for PNM videos is August 14th, but should be completed as soon as possible.
+The due date for PNM videos is August 11th by 11:59pm.
 Video links can be uploaded through your Campus Director account after you register for recruitment.

-The Panhellenic Council is excited to announce the dates of Fall Formal Recruitment!
+The Panhellenic Council is excited to announce the dates and format of Fall Primary Recruitment!

-- Set I* – Open House – Monday, August 23 – Wednesday, August 25 - watch informational videos of all Panhellenic organizations.
+- Set I* – Open House – Monday, August 21 – Wednesday, August 23 - watch informational videos of all sororities on campus.

-- Set II* – Philanthropy – Saturday, August 28 – Sunday, August 29 - virtually visit up to 9 Panhellenic organizations between the two dates
+- Set II – Philanthropy – Saturday, August 26 – Sunday, August 27 - visit up to 8 Panhellenic organizations between the two dates.

-- Set III** – Sisterhood - Friday, September 3 – Saturday, September 4 - visit up to 5 Panhellenic organizations
+- Set III – Sisterhood - Friday, September 1 – Saturday, September 2 - visit up to 5 Panhellenic organizations.

-- Set IV** – Preference – Sunday, September 5 - visit up to 2 Panhellenic organizations
+- Set IV – Preference – Sunday, September 3 - visit up to 2 Panhellenic organizations.

-- Bid Day** – Monday, September 6 - receive a bid and attend celebrations with their chapters at various locations
+- Bid Day – Monday, September 4 - potentially receive a bid and attend a celebratory event with your new chapter.

-* Virtual Events: Set I and II will take place through the Zoom and Desire 2 Learn (D2L) platforms.
+* Virtual Events: Set I will take place through the Desire 2 Learn (D2L) platform.